LaserQueue/LaserQueue/API.md

 {
 	"action": action to perform
 	"args": [list, of, Arguments]
-	"sid": your session ID.
 }
 ```

-## Session ID
-Each active user has a session ID, a 128-bit unique key.
-This UUID should be generated at the beginning of a session and sent with every packet.

 ## Material types
 The default material types with material codes in parentheses are: